FBC TV

 FBC TV is the obvious television route, while VITI+ is the official online platform already used for FBC content.

-The platform already uses account-based access, so it makes sense to remove that step before the tournament traffic picks up.
+The platform already uses account-based access, so it makes sense to remove that step before tournament traffic picks up.

 That will be the safest way to confirm whether games are on linear TV, VITI+, or both.